Knowledge Hub

 Direct offer promotions and cooling-off periods

 Suppose a crypto promotion invites a consumer to invest immediately (a direct offer).
 In that case, firms must conduct an appropriateness assessment and provide a personalised risk warning before the customer can proceed.
-In addition, a 24-hour cooling-off period must be given before the consumer can act on the promotion.
+Additionally, a 24-hour cooling-off period must be observed before the consumer can act on the promotion.

 The bespoke exemption for MLR-registered firms